 Guidance on the provision of healthy breakfast clubs can be found here - http://www.publichealth.hscni.net/sites/default/files/Healthier%20Breakfast%20clubs%2009_10.pdf

-Additionally, Food schools policy is finalising guidance on the management and provision of special diets within schools, which again hoped to be implemented in 2019.
+Additionally, guidance on the management and provision of special diets within schools in Northern Ireland is now available: https://www.eani.org.uk/parents/school-meals/dietary-requirements

 Governing bodies are required to provide information regarding their actions taken to promote healthy eating and drinking to pupils in their annual reports.
 Estyn, the education and training inspectorate in Wales, then reports the actions taken by schools to the Welsh Ministers.